Ukraine ends Russian gas pipeline to Europe – but how much will it cost Moscow?

 However, the impact is already being felt in parts of EU candidate country Moldova, which was getting Russian gas via Ukraine.

-The breakaway Russian-speaking region of Transdniestria, home to around 45,000 people, cut heating and hot water supplies to households.
+The breakaway Russian-speaking region of Transnistria, home to around 45,000 people, cut supplies to households.
 “There is no heating or hot water,” said a worker at energy company Tirasteploenergo.

 The financial impact

-Though Ukraine benefitted financially from the agreement, to the tune of $800m (£640m) a year, the gas was not imported to Ukraine itself.
+Though Ukraine benefitted financially from the now-expired agreement to the tune of $800m (£640m) a year, the gas was not imported to Ukraine itself.

-According to its own reports Gazprom’s market capitalisation stands at around £22 billion (3 trillion roubles).
+According to its own reports, Gazprom’s market capitalisation stands at around £22bn (3 trillion roubles).

 Gazprom is Russia’s largest company, and has the largest gas reserves in the world.
 Since the invasion of Ukraine its business has taken several blows.